May 2023

 THE FED AND MARKET AT ODDS

-EXHIBIT 3: THE FED’S EXPECTATIONS DRASTICALLY DIFFER FROM THE MARKET’S EXPECTATIONS
+EXHIBIT 3: THE FED’S EXPECTATIONS DIFFER FROM THE MARKET’S EXPECTATIONS

 SOURCE: BLOOMBERG

-Regardless of when the Fed starts cutting rates, the more salient question is how the equity markets will react to a rate cut.
+Regardless of when the Fed starts cutting rates, the more salient question is how the equity markets will react to the first interest rate cut.
 One common perception among investors is that the stock market will perform well once the Fed starts cutting interest rates.
 History tells us this is not necessarily always the case.
-In fact, over the past nine rate cut cycles, more than half of the Fed’s first cuts were followed by drawdowns of more than -20% by the S&P 500 Index.
-The Technology bubble in the early 2000s and the Great Financial Crisis proved to be the worst scenarios, with the Fed cutting interest rates in the early stages of two secular bear markets.
-On the other hand, four of the nine occurrences were followed by minimal weakness and achieved strong 6-month returns, with an average return of 3.4% during the six-month period after the first cut.
+In fact, over the past nine initial interest rate cuts, more than half of the Fed’s first cuts were followed by declines in the S&P 500 Index ranging from -22.6% to -55.5%.
+The Technology bubble in the early 2000s and the Great Financial Crisis proved to be the worst scenarios, with the Fed cutting interest rates at two different times during the secular bear market of 2000–2009.
+On the other hand, four of the nine occurrences were followed by minimal weakness and achieved strong 6-month returns.
+On balance, over the past nine initial interest rate cuts, the S&P 500 Index had an average decline of -20.5% and an average 6-month return of 3.4%.
 So while the market has experienced both bull markets and bear markets following the first rate cut, history does not indicate that the Fed’s accommodative policy will simply carry the market higher.

 Valuations matter too.
-When the market had a drawdown of at least -20% after the Fed’s first cut, the average S&P 500 trailing PE ratio was 18.
-On the other hand, when the S&P 500 had a drawdown of less than -10%, the average PE ratio was 11.4.
-The current PE ratio of 20 could be another reason to be more cautious once the Fed makes its first cut.
+When the market had a decline of at least -20% after the Fed’s first cut, the average S&P 500 trailing PE ratio was 18.
+On the other hand, when the S&P 500 had a decline of less than -10%, the average PE ratio was 11.4.
+The current P/E ratio of 22 could be another reason to be more cautious once the Fed makes its first cut.

-EXHIBIT 4: WHAT TO EXPECT AFTER THE FIRST RATE CUT
+EXHIBIT 4: STOCK MARKET VALUATION AND PERFORMANCE AFTER THE FED’S 1ST RATE CUT

 SOURCE: STRATEGAS, BLOOMBERG